5 Best Live Streaming Service Providers For Your School

 We encourage you to take advantage of the free trial that many live streaming services providers offer.
 This is the best (and cheapest!) way to decide if a particular platform fits your school’s streaming needs.

-Interested in giving DaCast a try?
-You can learn more about our live streaming pricing plans, to see which might be the right fit you and your school.
-In the meantime, you can start today with our 30-day free trial (no credit card required).
+Interested in giving Dacast a try?
+You can learn more about our live streaming pricing plans, to see which might be the right fit for you and your school.
+In the meantime, you can start today with our 14-day free trial (no credit card required).

 Thanks for reading, and happy streaming!